 Accumulated Altimetry: 1920m

 We will have a meeting at 9am at Hotel Uiramutam.
 Briefing is mandatory and we will cover all aspects of the expedition.
 The departure from Boa Vista will be at 11am bound for Santa Elena de Uairén (220km).
-Arrival is scheduled for 6pm at Hotel Anaconda in Santa Elena de Uairén.
+Arrival is scheduled for 6pm at Hotel Gran Sabana in Santa Elena de Uairén.

 After breakfast, we will depart from Santa Elena de Uairén in 4 × 4 vehicles to the Paraitepui indigenous community (2 hours trip).
 On the way we will make the registration in the National Park.
 We will walk approximately 5 hours (12km) to camp on the Kukenan River.
 We will set up camp and still have time to get to know the area, take pictures and rest.
 In a river near the camp we can bathe.